 "reset password on server null"

-The null variable assumes that the DSRM password is being reset on the local computer, hence, why you must set a unique password and regularly update it.
-Type the new password when you’re prompted.
+The null variable assumes that the DSRM password is being reset on the local computer.
+Therefore, you must set a unique password and regularly update it.
+Type the new password when prompted.
 Note that no characters appear while you type the password.

 Note: To reset the password on another server, type reset password on server <servername>, where servername is the DNS name of the server being reset.
 When prompted, enter the new password.
 It's worth noting that no characters appear as you type the password.